ZachSaucier/sveltekit-blog/src/lib/posts/2026/vibe-coder.md

 I failed the next submission because I didn't sign the paid app agreement but it didn't tell me I needed to sign that until they rejected my submission.

-The next submission was rejected for 3 reasons, none of which were made clear how I broke them.
+The next submission was rejected for 3 reasons, none of which were made clear.
 I asked for clarification and they said 2 were not issues and gave me additional info about the third was, which I then fixed.

 This confusing back and worth happened several more times.
 If Steve Jobs were watching I think he would have fired people who were responsible for such a terrible experience.

 ### Time taken

-Lastly I felt the need to write this blog posts...

-All in all the app itself took me around 3 hours of planning and "development" time (which was mostly me multi tasking, checking in and giving new prompts).
-I spent another 6+ hours setting up the GitHub project, creating a website, and getting the app in the App store.
-Then I spent 3 months in App Store back-and-forth hell...
+All in all, the app itself took me around 3 hours of planning and "development" time-- mostly multi tasking, checking in, and giving new prompts.
+I spent another 6+ hours setting up the GitHub project, creating a website, and getting the app in the App store (not counting the 3 months in App Store back-and-forth purgatory...).

-Without LLMs developing this app would have taken me significantly more time.
-Realistically I just wouldn't have ever made the app.
+Without LLMs, developing this app would have taken a lot longer (realistically I just wouldn't have ever made the app).

 ## In general I don't recommend using AI in this way